leonardo-earruda/salsa-challenge/README.md

 3. Run npm install.

 4. Run the development server on port 4200.
-It's important that the project is running on port 4200 due to Cypress configs.

 5. Navigate to `http://localhost:4200/`.